yujinbong/OOP244-NAA-and-NBB-Notes/README.md

 ## IPC144 Review Session  for OOP244 Students
 The review session on IPC144/BTP100 was held on Sunday Jan 16th. <br />
-This session was open to all the students who need to review the 144 concepts before starting 244 subjects.<br />
+This session was open to all the students who needed to review the 144 concepts before starting 244 subjects.<br />

 ### Review Recording
 Since the lecture was several hours long, the video processing will take some time, The recording will be posted as soon as the video is ready.